bool valid() const;

 get() is called.

-The behavior is undefined if any member function other than the destructor, the move-assignment operator, or
+The behavior is undefined if any member function other than the destructor, the copy-assignment operator, the move-assignment operator, or

 valid is called on a